rackerlabs/support-how-to/content/rackconnect/accessing-rackconnect-cloud-servers.md

 the Cloud Servers API or by using one of the following methods.

-RackConnect v2.0 customers can look up the cloud server's details in the MyRackspace portal as follows:
+RackConnect v2.0 customers can look up the cloud server's details in the MyRackspace Portal as follows:

-1. Log in to the [MyRackspace portal](https://login.rackspace.com/).
+1. Log in to the [MyRackspace Portal](https://login.rackspace.com/).
 2. In the top navigation bar, click **Select a Product > Dedicated Hosting**.
 3. Click **Products > Devices**.
 4. Click the name of the server for which you want to view the details.

    In the **Details** tab, the **IP Details** section lists the public IPv4 address.

 RackConnect v2.0 and v3.0 customers can look up the cloud server's details in the [Cloud Control